 It resulted in those banks getting billions of Rands in government bailouts.
 Yet, many individuals who were hit by the economic crisis that ensued, with a lot less to lose, relatively speaking, were struggling with bond repayments on their homes.

-Why not research which (government/bank) programs are available to you as a homeowner in such a situation?
+Why not research which (government/bank) programs are available to you as a homeowner in such situations?

 Lesson #4 – Be careful of emotions clouding your decisions